Historical Flight Schedules API

 Uses of Historical Flight Schedules API

 Aviyair Historical Flight Schedules API is as important as the real-time Global Flight Schedules API (URL link) in terms of usage for different purposes.
-Aviation regulators and airlines use historical flight schedules API to assess flight operations and analyze possible risks posed on the airline routes and aircraft equipment.
-Travel agencies and tour operators search rigorously for both real-time and historical flight schedules data to set up in-house databases that help them decide which airlines and air routes are the best ones to rely on when designing the holiday itineraries and choosing the air carrier.
-By using Aviyair historical flight schedules API, travel firms and agents make more informative decisions; they are prepared in advance for the worst and best to happen in the flight schedules of airlines, and most importantly, they can offer impeccable travel programs to their end customers.
+Aviation regulators and airlines use historical flight schedules API to assess flight operations and analyze possible risks posed on airline routes and aircraft equipment.
+Travel agencies and tour operators search rigorously for both real-time and historical flight schedules data to set up in-house databases that help them decide which airlines and air routes are the best ones to rely on when designing holiday itineraries and choosing the air carrier.
+By using Aviyair historical flight schedules data, travel firms and agents make more informative decisions; they are prepared in advance for the worst and best to happen in the flight schedules of airlines, and most importantly, they can offer impeccable travel programs to their end customers.
 Software engineers working at insurance companies integrate the flight schedules data into in-house platforms to track the volume of delayed, cancelled, diverted flights.
-In addition, they often build a software that prepares monthly statistics on the number of passengers who have requested a flight compensation, or made an insurance claim for a covered loss or policy event.
+In addition, they often build software that prepares monthly statistics on the number of passengers who have requested flight compensation or made an insurance claim for a covered loss or policy event.

 You can make an API request for any global flight.
 All you have to do is to use one of the filtering parameters: departure airport IATA or ICAO code, arrival airport IATA or ICAO code, flight number, airline ICAO or IATA code, or dates on which departure/arrival occurred.